antoniobarbalau/antoniobarbalau.github.io/ecology_of_practices.md

 ### 1.8 Engaging in taking care of society through your job but not only

 ### 1.9 Engaging in taking care of something which transcends you.
-Something you want to exist even if you won't.i
+Something you want to exist even if you won't.

 ## 2. Just Sitting